Journal Policies

 Peer Review

 The Editor will determine if the manuscript subject is within scope for Hypothesis.
 The Editor also will gauge the potential appeal of the manuscript subject to the Hypothesis readers.
 If either of these criteria are not met, the Editor will suggest that the manuscript author(s) submit the manuscript to a more appropriate journal.
-Below are the Hypothesis submission categories:

 A member of the Editorial Team will screen each submission to ensure it meets the basic requirements.
 Next, the Editor will decline, request additional edits, or send the submission out for review.
 Manuscripts sent out for review will receive a minimum of two anonymized peer reviews.
 Peer reviewers will be asked to decline the request, if they have any conflicts or feel unable to perform the review for any reason.